korenkaplan/Leave-A-Note/README.md

 Whether you're directly involved in the incident or acting as a supportive witness, our process is simple and user-friendly:

 1. **Enter Car Number**: Begin by typing in the car number involved in the incident.
-This is a crucial step to ensure accurate communication.

-2. **Capture Photo**: Take a quick photo of the accident scene using your device's camera.
-This visual documentation adds essential context to your report.
+2. **Capture Photo**: Take a quick photo of the accident scene.

 3. **Send Report**: Hit that "Send" button!
 Your report will be securely submitted through our system.